joonv2/VisualSiteDiary/README.md

     ```
     * The HP-pretrained model will be saved at './HP_pretrained.pth'

 * Step 4.
-Finetune the HP-pretrained model on the VSD image captioning dataset by running the following script:
+Finetune the HP-pretrained model with PR on the VSD image captioning dataset by running the following script:
     ```
     python -c "import language_evaluation; language_evaluation.download('coco')"
     python run_VSD.py \